-In June 2018, a committee formed by the Indian government submitted a report on data protection and a draft of the "Personal Information Protection Bill" to the Ministry of Electronics and Information Technology (MeitY).
+In June 2018, a committee of experts of the Indian government submitted a report on data protection and the draft of the "Personal Data Protection Bill" to the Ministry of Electronics and Information Technology (MeitY).
 In July 2018, the bill (hereinafter referred to as the "2018 Bill") was made public.
-The bill was not enacted, but the Indian government made the Personal Information Protection Amendment Bill (hereinafter referred to as the "2019 Bill") public in December 2019 reflecting the public comments on the 2018 Bill.
-The 2019 Bill basically follows the 2018 Bill with several amendments.
-It continues to include (1) the obligation to store the "sensitive personal data" inside India when the data is transferred outside India (Article 33, Paragraph 1); (2) the obligation to process data specified as "critical personal data" in India (Article 33, Paragraph 2, it is stated that "critical personal data" will be notified by the central government); and (3) provisions related to the transfer of "sensitive personal data" and "critical personal data" outside India (Article 34).
-The 2019 Bill also has new provisions such as, exemption of the actions of the central government from the law for national security and public order protection (Article 35), and obligations to provide non-personal data to the central government (Article 91, Paragraph 2).
+Although the bill had not been enacted, the Indian government accordingly published the Personal Information Protection Amendment Bill (hereinafter referred to as the "2019 Bill") in December 2019 reflecting the public comments collected with regard to the 2018 Bill.
+Basically, the 2019 Bill follows the contents of the 2018 Bill, while several changes were made.
+Still, the 2019 Bill includes (1) the obligation to store the "sensitive personal data, including financial, health, and biometric data" in India when such data is transferred outside India (Article 33, Paragraph 1); (2) the obligation to process data designated by the central government as "critical personal data" in India (Article 33, Paragraph 2); and (3) provisions related to cross-border transfer of "sensitive personal data" and "critical personal data" outside India (Article 34).
+The 2019 Bill has also new provisions such as exemption of the central government acting in the interest of security and public order (Article 35), and obligations to provide non-personal data to the central government (Article 91, Paragraph 2).
+While the Bill has certain similarities to the EU's General Data Protection Regulation (GDPR), some provisions, such as the obligation to obtain the explicit consent of the data holder as a prerequisite for crossborder transfer of "sensitive personal data," are unique to India.

-The 2019 Bill also provides that the "critical personal data" shall be processed inside India.
-It is concerned that the definition or the meaning of the "critical personal data" to be subject to the obligation in the bill are unclear.
-In addition, although the scope of the data is limited compared to the 2018 Bill, the obligation to store the "sensitive personal data" (including financial data, health data, etc.) inside India continues to remain.
-Because of these obligations, there are concerns that foreign operators may be more likely to receive disadvantaged treatment than Indian operators.
+The 2019 Bill also stipulates that the "critical personal data" shall be processed in India.
+It is concerned that the definition of the "critical personal data" subject to the obligation under the bill is unclear.
+In addition, while the scope of the "sensitive personal data" is limited in comparison with the 2018 Bill, the obligation to store the "sensitive personal data" in India is still existent.
+Under these obligations, there are concerns that foreign operators may be treated less favorably in high probability than domestic operators.
 It is necessary to keep an eye to avoid excessive data localization requirements.